Chicago parents say remote learning isn’t working and want their voices heard in a city still grappling with a plan

 For two weeks, her child returned to in-person instruction, began riding the bus and was happy, Christian said.

-At the start of the week, after being told by the union that educators and staff would stay remote, the district reverted to online instruction for the 3,200 prekindergarten and special-ed cluster students, a group of less than 20 percent of all students, who had returned for in-person classes.
+At the start of last week, after being told by the union that educators and staff would stay remote, the district reverted to online instruction for the 3,200 prekindergarten and special-ed cluster students, a group of less than 20 percent of all students, who had returned for in-person classes.

 On Wednesday, the district began making daily announcements, relaying each evening whether it would continue remote instruction.